UniversalDependencies/docs/_hy/dep/nummod.md

 ~~~
 Note that the two numeral words in the above example are joined using the [flat]() relation.
 Also note that the [intensifier](advmod:emph) _շուրջ_ is attached to the head of the phrase _(դրամ)_ and not to the number.
-This is in accord both with the UD guidelines.
+This is in accord with the UD guidelines.

 Similarly there may be other nodes (such as punctuation) that are attached to the head of the phrase
 and they are related to the whole phrase rather than directly to the head noun: